daredloco/LoCa/README.md

 The JSON version works a little bit different than the standard version.
 Point 1-3 are the same, but to translate the word I'll give you an example here:

-1) Create the JSON File
+1) Create a grouped JSON File
 ```json
 {
     "Settings": [